 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 The research problems addressed by the process of educational research often present a more complex problem than the use of traditional quantitative research approaches can satisfy.
 As a result of this complexity, there is the need for alternate ways to answer research questions.
-Qualitative research (as a paradigm of thought and as groups of methods and approaches) seeks to provide this alternate approach.
+Qualitative research provides this alternate approach.
 Christian educational researchers must develop a diverse understanding of research methodologies and approaches to best apply the proper method in the practice of educational research.
 At the core of our society’s need to stabilize itself against a relentless current of revisionist historians, secular interests, and extreme ideologies is the need for Christian scholars to become skilled at developing and asking questions that support the spirit of the scientific method to seek both facts and truth.

 Course Requirements Checklist